 Students should speak directly with a faculty member if they want to become a Research Assistant.
 Research Assistants receive a stipend from the Professor's research grants and may include Tuition reimbursement and/or health coverage.

 WWU offers a variety of scholarships at the Scholarship Center.
 Scholarship application materials are usually available beginning in January at Western's Scholarship Center.

-The grants are usually governed by specific rules.
-All funds received through these sources must be spent according to Washington State regulations and requirements.
+Specific rules usually govern grant funds.
+All funds from these sources must be spent according to Washington State regulations and requirements.
 Documentation must be approved in advance.
 Please see your academic department manager for guidance about the required paperwork.
 For a listing of WWU funding available for Graduate Students, visit the Graduate School website.

 Department of Anthropology Research Funds

-Contact the department chair for information regarding department funds.
+Contact the Anthropology Department Chair for information regarding department funds.